Far-Right Rally Planned For San Francisco Will Instead Be A "News Conference," Organizer Says

 Berkeley has historically had a much stronger violent Leftist presence than San Francisco, so it is unlikely that focusing his attention there will lessen the counter response.
 Gibson, who is from Portland, identifies as a libertarian.

 In the wake of the deadly white nationalist “Unite the Right” rally in Charlottesville, right-wingers have attempted to distance themselves from white nationalists as they’ve planned rallies in Boston and San Francisco.
-But they’ve achieved little success, as many counter-protests bear titles like “Confront white supremacy” and “TKTKT.”
+But they’ve achieved little success, as many counter-protests bear titles like “Bay Resistance Organize to End White Supremacy” and “The Bay Shuts Down White Supremacists.”

 Blake Montgomery is a reporter for BuzzFeed News and is based in San Francisco.